elpop/Dice_Passphrase/README.md

 ```

-Each number in the index is te result of a dice roll, to obtain the index you must roll the dice six times peer word, if you want a four word passphrase, you need to roll the dice 24 times.
+Each number in the index, is the result of a dice roll, to obtain the index you must roll the dice six times peer word, if you want a four word passphrase, you need to roll the dice 24 times.

 But i make a little program (dice.pl) to emulate the dice roll and generate the passphrase.